Jump to:

 Ingredients

-- 4 pork steaks, just over 1 inch thick and about 6 oz each
+- 4 pork steaks just over 1 inch thick and about 6 oz each

-- salt & pepper for seasoning*Â
+- salt & pepper for seasoning*

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 3 onions**, slicedÂ
+- 3 onions** sliced

-- 1 tbsp tomato paste (heaping)
+- 1 tablespoon tomato paste heaping

-- 1 tbsp chipotles in Adobo sauce***
+- 1 tablespoon chipotles in Adobo sauce***

-- 12 oz stout ale (or porter or brown ale)****
+- 12 oz stout ale or porter or brown ale****

-- 1 tbsp dark brown sugar
+- 1 tablespoon dark brown sugar

-- 2 tsp cumin, ground
+- 2 teaspoon cumin ground

-- 5-6 sprigs fresh thyme (or 1 tsp dried)
+- 5-6 sprigs fresh thyme or 1 teaspoon dried

 Instructions